yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

                  NOTE: For 'Multi-Warnings Detected' review Help>Console Window for details
                        ..
 The search for warnings stops after the first occurrence of each type of error it finds....

+- Include Reminders: When selected then Reminders (up to the selected asof date) will be included in the balances.

+- Use Cost Basis options:
+    - N/A (default):        Cost Basis is never used
+    - Rtn Cost Basis:       When selected, then the cost basis (as of the balance / asof date) for selected Security accounts will be returned.
+    - Rtn Unrealised Gains: When selected, then the calculated unrealised gains (asof the balance / asof date) for the selected Security accounts will be returned.
+This is calculated as value less cost basis.
+    >> NOTE: These options DO NOT affect non-Security accounts included in this row.

 - Average by options:
     - Changes the final calculated balance into an average.
 Specify the number to divide by (DEFAULT 1.0)